MIGG-NTU/MIG_Docs/source/information/notes.rst

     Yours,
     XXX (replace xxx with your name)

-- Before a new member arrives Singapore, please send him/her some information about NTU and Singapore and **cc to Prof. TONG**.
-For example, `留学新加坡 <https://core-man.github.io/blog/post/oversea-in-singapore/>`_.
+- Before a new member arrives Singapore, please send him/her some information about NTU and Singapore (e.g., :doc:`/life/overseas-life-singapore`) and **cc to Prof. TONG**.
 This could be included in the above email.

 - If he/she is not in our WeChat group, we can also ask if him/her has a WeChat account so that we can add him/her in the WeChat group.
 This could also be included in the above email.
 But remember **first** ask Prof. Tong if we can add him/her into the WeChat group **before** adding him/her into the group.
 Actualy only boss can add someone into the WeChat group.